Faculty Handbook 2016–17

 Academic Advising: Overview

 The academic advising of students is an integral part of the faculty’s teaching obligations.
 The college is committed to student graduation after four years of full-time undergraduate study, and faculty participation in advising is a significant factor in student retention as well.
 Above all, the role of faculty members in advising allows students to better understand their educational world and celebrate their success along their academic and career path.
 Faculty members may be asked to advise students who are exploring which major to declare, undergraduates who have declared a major, and graduate students when applicable.
-The advising of incoming new students (both freshmen and transfers), first-year students, and undeclared students is coordinated by the academic deans, chairs, and directors, the coordinators of boards of study, and the Advising Center.
+The advising of incoming new students (both freshmen and transfers), first-year students, and predeclared students is coordinated by the academic deans, chairs, and directors, the coordinators of boards of study, and the Advising Center.

 The basic tasks of any academic advisor are to develop a thorough knowledge of the institution and the academic programs, policies, and services that are available to students, while attempting to perceive and understand the needs of students.
 By understanding the institution in this manner, advisors may guide students in the matching of their needs with available resources.
 Ideally, the advising process will provide students with specific and accurate information, advice, and counsel and will enable the student to develop a personal relationship with his or her advisor.
 The current College Catalog and subsequent updates on the academic program sites, eight-semester graduation plans, and other college documents (e.g., Liberal Arts & Sciences Advisors Handbook), supplemented by referrals, provide the basis for sound academic advising.

 Advisors should know when to urge students to see someone else to explore alternatives.
 Studies have shown that students are far more likely to follow up on a referral if the advisor assists directly in making the original contact.
 For answers to advising questions about which the advisor or the student is uncertain, please contact the Advising Center or the program coordinator of the school or conservatory.